versia-pub/protocol/README.md

 #### 1.6.1.4.
 Attachments

-The `attachments` field on a Publication is an array that contains a list of arrays of `ContentFormat` objects.
+The `attachments` field on a Publication is an array that contains a list of arrays of `ContentFormat` structures.
 It is used to attach files to a publication.

 The `attachments` field is not required on all publications.
 If it is not provided, it is assumed that the publication does not have any attachments.